wdlea/obj-lib/README.md

 A simple package i made for parsing .obj files.
 It can read files and return vertices, faces, normals and texture coordinates.

+This would be private on NPM if i could make it private

 > This library CANNOT parse mtllibs

 > This library can only parse triangulated meshes